Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Proof structure of Lemma~\ref{lem:validAligned}.} In the proof of Lemma~\ref{lem:validAligned}, we use the fingerprinting technique to prove that in every valid placement, the pieces are placed almost as in a canonical placement.
+In the proof of \Cref{lem:validAligned}, we use the fingerprinting technique to prove that in every valid placement, the pieces are placed almost as in a canonical placement.
 To explain the structure of the argument in more detail, we need some notions of placements that are close to being canonical, which will be defined in the following paragraph.